pawatsethaput/OpenBank/REST-API-V1.2.md

 If the user is not authenticated via OAuth, the list will contains only the accounts providing public views.

+NOTE: the view json returned from the API contains the field hide_metadata_if_alias, which does not match the field name of hide_metadata_if_alias_used that is expected when creating or updating a view.
+This is fixed in newer versions of the API.

 **Request:**
 Verb: GET
 URL: /banks/BANK_ID/accounts